Many of us feel that the benefit amount we receive on maturity of life insu...

 4. Tax exemption on Maturity proceeds - Maturity Benefit of ULIP is also tax free under section 10(10)D provided the investment is kept for a period of 5 years and Sum Assured is minimum 5 times the annual premium in all those years.
 The maturity benefit is never tax free for Mutual Funds.
 It always becomes taxable in the hands of the investor.

-5. Investment > - Mutual Fund investment is very objective-oriented like Natural Resources Fund, Gold Fund, etc. Thus, if the particular fund objective does not work, i.e. the Natural Resources do not give the desired result then the investor is directly impacted.
-Whereas the investment >
+5. Investment style - Mutual Fund investment is very objective-oriented like Natural Resources Fund, Gold Fund, etc. Thus, if the particular fund objective does not work, i.e. the Natural Resources do not give the desired result then the investor is directly impacted.
+Whereas the investment style in ULIP is not objective-oriented and therefore such a fear of direct impacxt doesn’t exist.
+The Fund Managers in Insurance companies can choose to invest wherever they feel like such that maximum returns are achieved.

 6. Loyalty Additions - In some ULIPs, there are Loyalty Units additions.
 It means the insurance company pays the policyholder some additional units for continuing to pay the premiums for a long time.
 However, there is no such facility that is available with Mutual Funds.